factor1/prelude-wp/README.md

 # Prelude #

-Prelude is a starter theme, gulp tasks and structure for crafting custom Wordpress themes.
+Prelude is a Wordpress starter theme that helps you craft custom themes.
+It uses Gulp to compile and minify scss/css, concatenate and minify JS, compress images, and more.

 ## Features ##